 Where is the Wanaka Trail Ride?

-The trail ride starts in the base paddock located on Long Gully Station, off Jolly Road.
-Jolly Road is a loop road and the entrance points will be clearly sign-posted from SH8/SH8a turn-off, close to Tarras and also at the Red Bridge, Luggate.
+The trail ride starts at Base Paddock located on Long Gully Station, off Jolly Road.
+Jolly Road is a loop road and the entrance points will be clearly sign posted.

 What time do the trails open / close?

 We aim to open the trail at 8:30am

 Gates will be closed at 3:30pm